-Tracy's Dad, Lynn, is pretty fit for a 60-something-year-old.
-He has hiked to the top of Half Dome, ridden his bike across Iowa, and hiked for histio seven times in Shenandoah.
+Tracy's Dad, Lynn, is pretty fit for a 70-something-year-old.
+He has hiked to the top of Half Dome, ridden his bike across Iowa, and hiked for histio eight times in Shenandoah.
 So we asked him to share some basic conditioning techniques he uses.
 We hope these tips will help you get your mind and body ready and ensure your hike is enjoyable.
 Thanks, Dad!

 Disclaimer: Please consult your physician before starting any training program.
 These recommendations are for informational purposes only.